M1 Junction 37 - Economic growth corridor

 A green space appraisal has been carried out to address and compensate for the impact of the proposed scheme on the green space known as Penny Pie Park.
 The proposal is to enhance the facilities on offer and create a high-quality, functional and attractive environment for the neighbourhood area:

-- The existing play area, multi-use games area and outdoor gym facility will be retained and relocated in the vicinity known as Penny Pie Park, with new footpaths and a children's cycle path proposed.
+- The existing play area, multi-use games area and outdoor gym facility will be retained and relocated in the vicinity known as Penny Pie Park, with new footpaths.

 - Pogmoor recreation ground will benefit from improved pedestrian access with provision of footpath, benches and dog fouling bins.